AlexFergestad/Software-QA-Frameworks-Guide/CI_CD/CD/Jenkins/CreatingAJobInJenkins.md

 Once finished, let us build it by clicking "Build Now".

 *A blue indicator means that the build result is stable.
-Let us check the console to verify the build result.
+You can check the console to verify the build result.